-An amazing value for premium quality paints – especially in the 12 tube set – Jack Richeson Artist Oils are the best choice for art students, beginners or casual artists, and can even fully satisfy more demanding serious fine artists.
+An amazing value for premium quality paints – especially in the 12 paint tube set – Jack Richeson Artist Oils are the best choice for art students, beginners or casual artists, and can even fully satisfy more demanding serious fine artists.
 A beautiful paint for a (relatively) low price!

-I’m also going to throw in a strong recommendation for the Winsor and Newton Winton Starter Set.
-I have also included Winsor and Newton Winton oils below, in the best oils in individual tubes section, and in other articles I have chosen them as the Best Budget Oils.
-They are that, and while Jack may have the slightest edge (depending on who you ask), Winsor and Newton Winton oils are the lowest priced paints I know of which really let you know what oil painting is, or at least can be, all about.
+I’m also going to throw in a strong recommendation for the Winsor Newton Winton Starter Set.
+I have also included Winsor Newton Winton oils below, in the best oils in individual paint tubes section, and in other articles I have chosen them as the Best Budget Oils.
+They are that, and while Jack may have the slightest edge (depending on who you ask), Winsor Newton Winton oils are the lowest priced paints I know of which really let you know what oil painting is, or at least can be, all about.

 Best Premium Artist Grade Oil Paints in Tubes

 An expensive paint, especially when purchased as individual tubes, Michael Harding Artist grade paints may not be the go-to for beginners or students – unless they’re independently wealthy – but they are the first and only choice of countless top-level artists around the world.